aghast/lbac-python/ch01/introduction.md

 Introduction
 ============

 I am not an academic.
 I'm not trying to get a Ph.D.
 I'm not worried about tenure, or publishing.
 So I don't have much of an interest in the "Theory of Computation."
-This is another thing that I have in common with Jack Crenshaw: I would much rather write some code that works, than spend page after page playing games with sets and theorems and such.
+I have this in common with Jack Crenshaw: I would much rather write some code that works, than spend page after page playing games with sets and theorems and such.

 Like Jack, I have a great deal of respect for the accomplishments of the academics that have established the basis for what we are doing here.
-But as with the guys that maintain the public sewer system, I would rather appreciate their work from afar.
+But as with the guys that maintain the public sewer system, I prefer to appreciate their work from afar.

 So I'm not going to go into detail about a bunch of theory stuff.
 That doesn't mean I won't use it.
 And it doesn't mean I won't refer you to